waleed1siddique/new-sample/readme.md

-this is the sample readme for the sample app
+This is waleed
+files in the directory:
+.gitignore
+apps.js
+indexx.html
+log.txt
+readme.md